 Buying goods abroad

 If you bought something while you were abroad and you have a problem with it now, there are several things you can do.
-Remember, if you buy something from a website that is based outside of Ireland, this is not the same as buying items in person abroad.
-We have information on shopping online to help you too.
+Most countries have their own system of consumer protection, but if you bought something in another EU country you have consumer rights under EU law.

-Remember, if you buy goods abroad (or online from another country outside the EU), you may have to pay import charges such as customs or excise duties, and Value Added Tax (VAT) on the goods.
+Remember, if you buy goods outside the EU, including online, you may have to pay import charges such as customs or excise duties, and Value Added Tax (VAT) on what you bought.

 If you bought from an EU country, you don’t have to pay additional VAT on goods.
 However excise duty is payable on alcohol and tobacco products if you import more than the amounts set by Revenue from another country in the EU.
 Get more information from Revenue.